 Inheritance tax exemptions

-An estate tax is imposed by a province or the federal government based on the right to transfer a person’s assets to their heirs after death.
+An estate administration tax, also known as probate, is imposed by a province or the federal government based on the right to transfer a person’s assets to their heirs after death.
 An estate tax is based on the overall value of the deceased person’s estate.
 The estate is liable for paying the estate tax.

 In Canada, the CRA does not tax the assets of an estate but they do require that all of the tax owing on income up to the date of death be paid.
 When the executor files the final tax return, it should include any income the deceased received since the beginning of the calendar year.